Jaredd-x/Assignment-1/README.md

 ## Testing
 1. Tested the home page
-   i.
-Ensured that the navigation bar was working, with all the buttons being interactable whether it is hovering or redirecting to another page ii.
-Ensured that the images fit perfectly to ensure a good look on the website iii.
-Tried to click all the navigation bar buttons iv.
-Tried scroll up and down
+   - Ensured that the navigation bar was working, with all the buttons being interactable whether it is hovering or redirecting to another page
+   - Ensured that the images fit perfectly to ensure a good look on the website
+   - Tried to click all the navigation bar buttons
+   - Tried scroll up and down
-   v.
-Tried to hover over the Sponsors & Socials section vi.
-Tried to use the navigation on the footer
+   - Tried to hover over the Sponsors & Socials section
+   - Tried to use the navigation on the footer

 2. Tested the browse page
-   i.
-Tried the button to redirect me to fortnite ii.
-Tried to hover over the games that are popular currently iii.
-Ensured all the images fit perfectly iv.
-Tried to hover over the game collaboration cards to make sure that they flip over properly
+   - Tried the button to redirect me to fortnite
+   - Tried to hover over the games that are popular currently
+   - Ensured all the images fit perfectly
+   - Tried to hover over the game collaboration cards to make sure that they flip over properly

 3. Tested the support page
-   i.
-Typed in my name
+   - Typed in my name
-   ii.
-Typed in my email.
+   - Typed in my email.
-   iii.
-Typed in my subject
+   - Typed in my subject
-   iv.
-Typed in my feedback
+   - Typed in my feedback
-   v.
-Ensured that the button to submit worked
+   - Ensured that the button to submit worked

 4. Tested the fortnite page
-   i.
-Ensured that the page looked good with all the text and images perfectly alligned ii.
-Ensured tha the buttons worked
+   - Ensured that the page looked good with all the text and images perfectly alligned
+   - Ensured tha the buttons worked

 5. Tested the footer and heading
-   i.
-Ensured that they both work in any page
+   - Ensured that they both work in any page

 6. Tested the js extension
-   i.
-Tried clicking the download button ii.
-Tried to get out of the pop up that appeared
+   - Tried clicking the download button
+   - Tried to get out of the pop up that appeared

 7. Tested the responsiveness of the app
-   i.
-Tried to minimize my laptop view in inspect mode ii.
-Found out that my website was unable to be responsive when the screen size got too small iii.
-Tried to minimize my website to a phone size iv.
-Found out that the website was unable to be responsive on phone size as the screen size is too small
+   - Tried to minimize my laptop view in inspect mode
+   - Found out that my website was unable to be responsive when the screen size got too small
+   - Tried to minimize my website to a phone size
+   - Found out that the website was unable to be responsive on phone size as the screen size is too small

 ## Credits
 ### Content